Revised New General Catalogue and Index Catalogue

 It is also incorrect to declare the nearest anonymous object as the missing one.
 As already mentioned, critical cases - also those already "fixed" in the literature - should be carefully investigated with the help of the historical sources.
 The NGC/IC Project is working on all these "puzzles".

-Fig. 4 - Top: IC 5268, an asterism in Lacerta (s=9; type: *Grp).
-Bottom left: IC 5126 in Aquarius; at the nominal position there is no nonstellar object.
-Bottom Right: IC 5126 is a confirmed galaxy at a different position (identification by Harold Corwin, as noted by Malcom Thomson [31]).
+Fig. 4 - From left to right: NGC 7005, an asterism in Aquarius (s=9; type: *Grp); IC 5126 in Aquarius (at the nominal position there is no nonstellar object); IC 5126 is a confirmed galaxy at a different position.

 3.4 Coordinates and constellation